The Definitive Guide to Learning Portuguese Online — From Beginner to Intermediate

 I see that happen more frequently with people who have never learned a second language before.

 Translating things in your head when you begin is natural and welcome.
 It can ease the burden on your brain.
-In our brains can process just so much information at any given time (limitations related specifically to working memory and the capacity of our brains).
+And our brains can process just so much information at any given time (limitations related specifically to working memory and the capacity of our brains).

 But if you rely upon this tool too often it may become a crutch.
 And when it becomes a habit, it will harm your self-confidence because you want to be able to translate everything.

 The solution?
 Translate things, it’s not a problem.
 But you should also learn complete sentences and phrases as “blocks”.
 We hardly ever use words in isolation.
-For me as a foreigner the block “hardly ever” occurs like that all the time.
+For me as a foreigner, the block “hardly ever” occurs like that all the time.
 If I think of a substitute for “rarely” that’s the block I think of.

 And those blocks I’m talking about are common sentences that we use so often we don’t even think about them.